flashcordon/big-history/Exploration-spatiale.md

 We were indeed lucky that the August 1972 event happened between the last two Apollo flights: Apollo 16 had returned in April and Apollo 17 set off to the Moon in December.
 No major solar particle events have occurred during the Apollo 8 or 11 missions.

-- Perhaps the most convincing argument that the landings were faked has to do with something called the Van Allen belts.
-These are two giant doughnut-shaped belts surrounding the Earth.
-They are made of highly energetic charged particles from the solar wind.
-Some people believe humans couldn’t have passed through these belts without being exposed to lethal doses of radiation.
 This was a genuine concern before the Apollo missions.
 And it is the reason scientists behind Apollo 11 made sure they protected the astronauts as best they could.
 They insulated the spacecraft from radiation with an aluminium shell.
 And they chose a trajectory from the Earth to the Moon which minimised the amount of time spent in the Van Allen belts.
 Readings from the nine Apollo missions that reached the Moon showed the astronauts’ average radiation exposure was 0.46 radiation-absorbed dose (rad).
 This proved Nasa was right to shield the astronauts from radiation.
 Though it’s less than that experienced by some nuclear energy workers, 0.46 rad is around 10 times more than the radiation exposure of medical professionals who routinely work with x-ray and radiotherapy machines.

 *Ceinture(s) de Van Allen (Crédit : NASA's Goddard Space Flight Center/John’s Hopkins University, Applied Physics Laboratory )*